Collaborating with Your Healthcare Colleagues

 It may be difficult at times to work with all of the people available.
 You have transport, physical therapy, doctors, nurse practitioners, social workers, imaging techs, phlebotomists and many other professionals that come into contact with your patient.
 It is important to know what they do with your patient, what their opinions are, and then to communicate this information to the other health professionals that come into contact with your patient.
 Nurses are like the hub of a wheel with all of the other health professionals branching out from it.
 Professionals such as doctors, allied health professionals and co-workers are the most common healthcare workers a nurse has to collaborate with.

 It should go without saying that abusive doctors should be reported to nursing supervision, but often they are not.
 Nurses are afraid of the repercussions of reporting, and they are told simply to get used to it.
 The secret to collaborating with doctors is to be assertive, but not aggressive.
 When you are assertive, you stand up for yourself, but you do not lose your temper or your professionalism.
-Instead of taking the abuse, you can say, “You can’t talk to me that way.”
-When you say this, you are not taking the abuse, and you are not losing your professionalism.
+Instead of taking the abuse, you can say, 'You can’t talk to me that way.'
 The way to collaborate with doctors is to stand your ground, know that your opinion is just as important as theirs and be assertive when necessary.

-Collaborating with allied health professionals is much easier than doctors, but the problem is that there are just so many of them.
-Sometimes nurses begin to feel like they are being bombarded by enquiries and people who want to get their hands on the patient.
+The problem with allied health professionals is that there are just so many of them.
+Sometimes, nurses begin to feel like they are being bombarded by enquiries and people who want to get their hands on the patient.
 Social workers want to help with planning discharge.
 Imaging technicians want to ensure that you have the right IV access and that you get them the patient on time.
 Physical therapy wants to know if the patient is able to participate and when they are able to have their therapy.
 Orders can come in very quickly, and many people will be vying for your attention for all of the patients you are assigned to.